peter-murray/node-hue-api/README.md

 ## Work In Progress
-There is still some work to be done around completing the ability to define schedules in a bette way that properly validates the command that is to be run as part of the schedule.
+There is still some work to be done around completing the ability to define schedules in a better way that properly validates the command that is to be run as part of the schedule.
 With the changes introduced in version ``0.2.0`` of this library it should be easier to accomplish in an upcoming release.